AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Prepare_SCANeR_workspace_under_Windows.md

 * Etc.

 In this guide we’ll use an AD/ADAS test case, let’s add a `SENSORS` module to `SAMPLE_COMPUTE_LOCAL` workspace (we’ll use it to control a radar).
-> Tips, 'SENSORS' module supports as many functional sensors as the CPU/GPU is able to process.
+> Tips, `SENSORS` module supports as many functional sensors as the CPU/GPU is able to process.
 > These sensors are: radars, logical cameras (generates logical information, not images), lighting sensors, E-Horizon and ultra-sonic sensors.

 ### SCANeR `ACQUISITION`: cockpit commands